uidaholib/spec-lumber/_posts/2021/2021-06-30-wwii-medals.md

 author: Michelle A. Shannon
 ---

 While processing the [Hays](https://en.wikipedia.org/wiki/S._H._Hays) Family Papers, we learned that one of the Hays family members served in WWII and received the following medals.
+More information about the veteran will be provided as the collection is fully processed but for now, check out these medals!

 # 116th Cavalry Brigade Combat Team Insignia